pmc-community/jekyll-site-template/doc-contents/extend.md

 ```

 ## POST-HOOKS
-These hookes are ideally for functions executed in user actions such as click on buttons (`POST-HOOKS`).
+These hooks are ideally for functions executed in user actions such as click on buttons (`POST-HOOKS`).
 These hooks are located in `assets/js/post-hooks.js`.

 {% include elements/alert.html
   class="warning"